Vovan-VE/supaplex-levels-editor/README.md

   **SpLE** will try to remember your modified in-memory files and some preferences in browser storage for better user experience.

-- There are no intention to send any kind of your data to somewhere.
+- There are no intention to send any kind of your data to somewhere without your confirmation.

   **SpLE** when completely loaded is operating locally in your browser.
 Neither external storages, nor cross-device sync are implied, nor planned.

+  **SpLE** uses [Supaplex.Online test page][spo.test] to test your level when you request that.

 - DON'T rely much on browser storage to remember your modified in-memory files forever.
 DO SAVE BACKUPS.
 Browser can clean its storage.

+  Also, **SpLE**-related storage in browser can be accidentally reset in case of some errors in **SpLE** itself.
+Because, you know: _Every program has at least one bug_.

 ## Planned features (unsorted)